arna in

 logic pro.

 How to install, validate, and use Arna as an Audio Unit in Logic Pro on macOS.
-Five steps, five minutes, no padding.
+Six steps, a few minutes, no padding.

 Move the Arna1snob.component bundle into ~/Library/Audio/Plug-Ins/Components/.
 Always remove the old bundle first (rm -rf) — never copy over an existing .component, or Logic will refuse to validate.